nivedita-watpade/learning-javascript/09-Data-Structures-Operators/Notes.md

 It makes copying, merging, and passing data easier.

+Spread operator is on right side of assignment(=) operator
+//SPREAD because on right side of assignemnt(=) const arr1 = [1, 2, ...[3, 4]];

+Two main use cases of spread operators are:
+1)Building new array
+2)Passing multiple values/paramaters to the function

 //manually
 const arr = [7, 8, 9];
 const badArr = [1, 2, arr[0], arr[1], arr[2]];